kos-lang/kos/doc/tutorial.md

 Strings
 -------

-Strings in Kos are delimited by either `"` or `'` characters.
-The same character must be used to close the string as the one, which was used to open it.
+Strings in Kos are delimited by `"` characters.

 Strings can contain any characters, including any Unicode characters.

     var s = "abc"
-    var t = 'def'
-    var u = '"ghi"'     // The double quotes are part of the string.
+    var t = "\"def\""  // Double quotes inside a string

 Strings are immutable.
 The only way to modify a string is to create a new, modified one.